|Common Names||Papa rucki, Choque pitu, Ocucuri|

-Plants are large and tuberize under short days, so they need wide spacing.
-18 inches (45 cm) is probably a good separation for this species.
+Plants are large and some tuberize under short days, so they need wide spacing.
+15 inches (45 cm) is probably a good separation for this species.

 I think it is kind of surprising that there hasn’t been more breeding done with S. curtilobum as a tetraploid.
 After a few generations of selfing or crossing between varieties, they stabilize at the tetraploid level.
 Pentaploid S. curtilobum has 3 copies of the andigenum genome and 2 copies of the acaule genome.
 During the process of tetraploid stabilization, it will lose one copy of the andigenum genome, so the tetraploid is 50% andigenum and 50% acaule.
 There ought to be plenty of interesting traits to explore in that mix.